jcrawley/Spitfire/README.md

 # Spitfire

 Spitfire is a language that allows the user to implement solutions as fast as possible using the least amount of keystones.
 Ain't nobody got time to type out whole words!
+One day in class, Joe said I want to make a language that spits fire.
+On that fateful day, we knew we had our name.

 ### Examples

-Spitfire on the left, Javascript on the right
+SPITFIRE ON THE LEFT, JAVASCRIPT ON THE RIGHT

     P “Hello, world!” 				        console.log(“Hello, world!”);

-Variable Declaration
+VARIABLE DECLARATIONS

     V s = spit 					            var v = spit;
     V f = fire 					            var f = fire;

-Parallel declaration
+PARALLEL DECLARATION

     V s,f = spit,fire 				        var s = spit;
     						                var f = fire;